IBM/ibm-event-automation/event-streams/jmxtrans/README.md

 **Important:** JmxTrans only supports Java 11.

-> Note: Event Streams 11.1.6 (and earlier) included a container image for running the JmxTrans tool.
+**Note:** Event Streams 11.1.6 (and earlier) included a container image for running the JmxTrans tool.
 For example, `cp.icr.io/cp/ibm-eventstreams-jmxtrans@sha256:c43965013d22d3227cf7c1bf1211d59b0595ce6d535ab3fab8e7c80694417f76`.
-This image is no longer maintained and does not receive security updates.
+This container image is no longer maintained and does not receive security updates.

 ### Custom JmxTrans image